Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

-Taking into account these observations, we have that the explicit form of the generating functional can be obtained using \eqref{eq:Fexp-Zexp} which is an expression given in terms of objects entirely supported at $\Sigma_0$.
-Furthermore, in that expression the covariance $C^\beta_m(u,x)\in \mathcal{D}'((0,\beta)\times \Sigma_0)$ appears.
-The latter corresponds to the analytic continuation of the two-point function of the free KMS state given in \eqref{eq:defC}.
-In \eqref{eq:Fexp-Zexp} the spatial support of the interacting Hamiltonian is restricted by the spatial cut of function $h$ to be compact.
-The last step in the construction of the equilibrium state for the Sine-Gordon theory consists in taking the limit where the spatial cut of function $h$ tends to $1$ everywhere on $\Sigma_0$.
-To study this limit we make use of a one dimensional clustering expansion proposed by Glimm Jaffe and Spencer \cite{GJS} for a two-dimensional euclidean theory and used in the context of euclidean Sine-Gordon theories by Fr{\"o}hlich and Seiler \cite{FS}.
+Taking into account these observations, we have that the explicit form of the generating functional can be obtained using \eqref{eq:Fexp-Zexp} which is an expression given in terms of objects entirely supported on $\Sigma_0$.
+In this expression, the covariance $C^\beta_m\in \mathcal{D}'((0,\beta)\times \Sigma_0)$ appears.
+It corresponds to the analytic continuation of the two-point function of the free KMS state given in \eqref{eq:defC}.
+In \eqref{eq:Fexp-Zexp}, the spatial support of the interacting Hamiltonian (at time $t=0$) is restricted by the spatial cutoff function $h$.
+The last step in the construction of the equilibrium state for the Sine-Gordon theory consists in taking the limit where the spatial cut off function $h$ tends to $1$ everywhere on $\Sigma_0$.
+To study this limit, we adapt to one dimension the cluster expansion originally proposed by Glimm, Jaffe and Spencer \cite{GJS} for a two-dimensional Euclidean theory and used in the context of Euclidean Sine-Gordon models by Fr{\"o}hlich and Seiler \cite{FS}.
+We recall that the cluster expansion, originally proposed in \cite{GJS}, has been improved and generalized over the years in various works, see e.g. \cite{BF2, BK, AR95}.

-In order to apply those techniques, the decay properties of the covariances with or without boundary conditions are discussed in section \ref{se:covariance-bc}.
+In order to apply these techniques, the decay properties of the covariances with or without boundary conditions are discussed in section \ref{se:covariance-bc}.
 The details of the cluster expansion are given in section \ref{se:cluster-expansion} where we reduce to the one-dimensional case the cluster expansion given in \cite{GJS} and in \cite{FS}.
-In particular, in Proposition \ref{pr:cluster-exp-00} and Proposition \ref{pr:cluster-exp} we summarize some properties of the cluster expansion and in Theorem \ref{thm:adiabatic-limit}, we state the validity of the adiabatic limit.
-In order to prove the finiteness of the adiabatic limit, the decay properties for $h$ with large support stated in Lemma \ref{le:cluster-convergence-2} are crucial.
+In particular, in Proposition \ref{pr:cluster-exp-00} and Proposition \ref{pr:cluster-exp} we summarize some properties of the cluster expansion and in Theorem \ref{thm:adiabatic-limit}, we state the validity of the adiabatic limit in our context.
+In order to prove the finiteness of the adiabatic limit, the decay properties for $h$ with large support as stated in Lemma \ref{le:cluster-convergence-2} are crucial.
 The proof of this Lemma descends from some more technical lemmata collected in section \ref{se:lemmata}.